-As Table 7 shows, the average complaint ratio for the commercial market is about 0.04 for all complaints, about 0.01 for confirmed complaints, and about 0.03 for unconfirmed complaints.
-Using this average as a benchmark, the complaint ratios for 2021 are lower than the ten-year average.
+As Table 7 shows, the average complaint ratio for the commercial market is about 0.03 for all complaints, about 0.01 for confirmed complaints, and about 0.02 for unconfirmed complaints.
+Using this average as a benchmark, the complaint ratios for 2022 are equal to or lower than the ten-year average.

-Table 8 reports individual complaint ratios for commercial health insurance companies during 2021.
+Table 8 reports individual complaint ratios for commercial health insurance companies during 2022.
 The averages in Table 7 can be used to give perspective to these individual ratios.
-For example, a commercial health insurer with a total complaint ratio of greater than 0.04 has a higher than average number of complaints, while a ratio of less than 0.04 means a lower than average number of complaints.
+For example, a commercial health insurer with a total complaint ratio of greater than 0.03 has a higher than average number of complaints, while a ratio of less than 0.03 means a lower than average number of complaints.
 It is also important to remember that a complaint ratio is only one aspect of evaluating a commercial health insurance company (see Table 8).

 Table 8.
-Commercial Health Insurance Companies with Consumer Complaints during 2021
+Commercial Health Insurance Companies with Consumer Complaints during 2022